-Over the last 30 years Isokinetic has managed more than 5,000,000 treatments.
-More than 10,000 patients every year rediscover the pleasure of movement thanks in part to the high-profile experience we have gained in the professional sport.
+Over the last 30 years Isokinetic has managed more than 5,000,000 treatment sessions.
+More than 12,000 patients every year rediscover the pleasure of movement thanks in part to the high-profile experience we have gained in the professional sport.

 But we were not satisfied with reaching it just with this patient population.
 We wanted the excellence of sports rehabilitation available to every patient.

 Timing in functional recovery is the most relevant factor in the rehabilitation path for sportsmen and women.
-A long period of inactivity can compromise the results of a whole seasons and years of work.
-Moreover, coming back to the pre-injury level is more difficult as long as it takes, deeply weakening the psychological conditions of the patient.
+A long period of inactivity can compromise the results of a months and years of work.
+Moreover, coming back to the pre-injury level is more difficult if it takes too long – deeply weakening the psychological conditions of the patient.

 For this reason, in Isokinetic, the maximum possible functional recovery increasingly means not only the return to optimal performance in the shortest possible time but, above all, a return to high-level sport and movement and confidence in a state of perfect psycho-physical health, leaving behind the fear of new injuries.

-Isokinetic holistic approach always considers the return to sport not only a goal to be pursued, from a physical perspective, as quickly as possible, safely, but also from a psycho-social condition of “complete psychic, physical and social well-being and not just the absence of disease" (as the World Health Organization defines Health itself).
-This approach is applied to both professional and non-professional sportsmen and women up to the non-sportive person who is just as motivated to live actively without pain and solve in a long-term perspective their physical problem.
+Isokinetic’s holistic approach always considers the return to sport not only a goal to be pursued, from a physical perspective, as quickly as possible, safely, but also from a psycho-social condition of “complete psychological, physical and social well-being and not just the absence of disease" (as the World Health Organisation defines Health itself).
+This approach is applied to both professional and amateur sportsmen and women, and for the non-sportive person who is just as motivated to live actively without pain and solve their physical problem with a long-term perspective.

 Over the years we’ve welcomed different kind of patients.
 Amateur sportspeople, surgical patients recovering after orthopaedic surgery, patients with a work injury, children, adolescents, active elderly who still wants to play tennis once a week, patients affected by chronic pathologies of the musculoskeletal system.